matthewlieb/2022-Portfolio/README.md

 To view the portfolio website, follow these steps:

-- Clone this repository: git clone https://github.com/<your-username>/<your-repository>.git
+1. Clone this repository: `git clone https://github.com/matthewlieb/2022-portfolio.git`
-- Navigate to the directory where you cloned the repository: cd <your-repository>
+2. Navigate to the directory where you cloned the repository: `cd 2022-portfolio`
-- Open the index.html file in your web browser.
+3. Open the `index.html` file in your web browser.

 From there, you can navigate to the different pages to view my projects and accomplishments.